sepidarr/generator-single-page/README.md

 A full list of Sections, their information and How to customize your Landing Page documentations can be found in [Wiki](https://github.com/sadrzadehsina/generator-landing-page/wiki) .

 ## Contribution
 We'll Appreciate your help to this Project by Forking this Repository and adding your Modules or Stylesheets.
-You can even Help Imporoving Wiki.
+You can even Help Improving Wiki.
 Then simply make a new Pull Request, Describe what you have done and Enjoy the Feeling of helping Others.

 ## License
 > The MIT License (MIT)